nametree

 Jenny fair one (a common refugee-generation English name)

-Jimmy supplanter (short for James, a common refugee-generation English name)
+Judy praised (short for Judith); a common refugee-generation English name

 Kevin handsome, beloved (a common refugee-generation English name, sometimes paired with Khoa)